HERRD Kids Learning Portal

 What age groups are the workshops designed for?

-Workshops are offered for a range of age groups, mostly from primary (year 3) to high school students, with some activities for younger siblings.
+Workshops are offered for a range of age groups, mostly from primary (year 3) to High School students, with some activities for younger siblings.
 Each workshop lists the recommended age range or learning stage to help families choose what suits them best.

 What kinds of subjects or themes do the workshops cover?